 He never forgot his comrades in Listowel and kept in regular contact with them.
 During the years preceding his death he took great pains to ensure that his fellow mutineer, John McNamara, would receive a state pension.
 On 18th April 1950 he made a detailed submission to the Bureau of Military History in which he outlined in great detail the events which led to the Listowel Mutiny and the role he played in assisting the resistance movement after he left the R.I.C..

 In the years leading up to his death he busied himself writing his memoirs but, unfortunately, he didn’t survive to see them published.
 He married Annie O’Rourke of Drumkeeran, Dromahair, County Leitrim, in Ballintogher parish church on 16th August 1920.
 They had two sons and four daughters.
-He died at the relatively young age of sixty-four in 1953.
-He is buried beside his wife who predeceased him by five years in Glasnevin Cemetery where a simple headstone marks his final resting place.
+He died in 1953 at the relatively young age of sixty-four and is buried beside his wife who predeceased him by five years in Glasnevin Cemetery where a simple headstone marks his final resting place.

-A Memorial Plaque was unveiled in his memory in Glenamaddy in 1989 to mark the centenary of his birth.
-He is remembered with respect and admiration in his native parish where he spent his formative years.
+A Memorial Plaque was unveiled in his memory in his native parish of Glenamaddy in 1989 to mark the centenary of his birth.
+He is remembered with respect and admiration in Glenamaddy where he spent his formative years.
 He exemplified courage, patriotism, perseverance and selflessness in the face of brutality and intimidation.
 He made huge personal sacrifices in pursuit of Irish freedom and justice and he deserves to be remembered and honoured as a national hero who provided vital leadership at great cost to himself and his family in one of the most challenging times in Irish history.